+CITY OF)

+ISLAND OF GUAM) ss.

 [state name of affiant signing below], being first

-The affiant is [state one of the following: the offeror, a partner of the offeror, an officer of the offeror] making the foregoing identified bid or proposal.
-To the best of affiant's knowledge, neither affiant nor any officers, representatives, agents, subcontractors or employees of offeror have knowingly influenced any government of Guam employee to breach any of the ethical standards set forth in 5 GCA Chapter 5, Article 11.
-Further, affiant promises that neither he or she, nor any officer, representative, agent, subcontractor, or employee of offeror will knowingly influence any government of Guam employee to breach any ethical standards set forth in 5 GCA Chapter 5, Article 11.
-These statements are made pursuant to 2 GAR Division 4 § 11103(b).
+duly sworn, deposes and says that:

+The affiant is [state one of the following: the offeror, a

+cing the foregoing identified bid or proposal.
+To the best

+ers, representatives, agents, subcontractors or employees ament of Guam employee to breach any of the ethical

+Further, affiant promises that neither he or she, nor any

+employee of offeror will knowingly influence any

+ical standards set forth in 5 GCA Chapter 5, Article 11.

+These statements are made p ursuant to 2 GAR Div rision 4 § 11103(b).

+S ignature of one of the following:

-Offeror, if the offeror is an individual; Partner, if the offeror is a partnership; Officer, if the offeror is a corporation.
+Offeror, if the offeror is an individual;

+Partner, if the offeror is a partnership;

+Officer, if the offeror is a corporation.

-Subscribed and sworn to before me this day of , 20
+Subscribed and sworn to befo ore me

+this day of , 20

+NOTARY PUBLIC

-NOTARY PUBLIC My commission expires
+My commission expires , The state of the s